 - In a medium mixing bowl, mix flour, salt, sugar, baking powder, and baking soda with a wooden spoon.

-- Cut in 1 stick very cold butter with a pastry cutter Buy a pastry cutter here until butter is pea size. (you could also use a fork)
+- Cut in 1 stick very cold butter with a pastry cutter until butter is pea-size. (you could also use a fork)

 - Add buttermilk and stir in with a wooden spoon until combined.

-- Place dough on a lightly floured surface and pat out until it’s about an inch and a half high.
+- Place dough on a lightly floured surface and pat out.
+Fold the dough in half several times to create layers.
+Press out until it's about an inch and a half high.

-- Using a circular biscuit cutter Buy biscuit cutters here or juice glass cut out 12-15 biscuits.
+- Using a circular biscuit cutter or juice glass cut out 12-15 biscuits.

 - Place on an un-greased cookie sheet.